Installing The Nailer®

 How Many Nailers Do I Need?

-Yes – by attaching The Nailer to the wood or metal framing, you can then hang the drywall on both the walls and ceiling and connect it to The Nailer as well, using screws, staples, or nails.
-You can screw the drywall directly where you originally placed The Nailer on the framing.
+Yes – by attaching The Nailer® to the wood or metal framing, you can then hang the drywall on both the walls and ceiling and connect it to The Nailer® as well as you can fasten the drywall directly to The Nailer® adjacent to the down-stem.